TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 > [*The Utopic Git History*](https://blog.esciencecenter.nl/the-utopic-git-history-d44b81c09593)
 > to learn more.

-### Make Sure That Your Fork Is Still Up to Date
+### 7. Make Sure That Your Fork Is Still Up to Date

 If necessary, fetch any `main` updates from upstream and rebase your branch into `origin/main`.
 For example, do this if it took some time to resolve the issue you have been working on.
-If you don't do conflict resolution locally, you will get conflicts in your pull request.
+If you don't resolve conflicts locally, you will get conflicts in your pull request.

 Do the following steps: